Jahiliyyah: Classical Arabic dictionaries

 Early Arabic dictionaries stressed two features of jahiliyyah: a specific period between two prophets (Al-Fatra, sometimes more narrow as the time between Jesus and Muhammad) and the opposition between jahiliyyah and ʿilm.
 These approaches are found in the earliest surviving Arabic dictionary, the Kitab al-'Ayn of Al-Khalil ibn Ahmad al-Farahidi, as well as the dictionaries of Ibn Qutayba (d.
 889) and Al-Azharī (d.
 980).
 These sources do not confine the jahiliyyah to Arabia or attach particular disordered characteristics to it.
-For some, the word could also be used to refer to a future time of religious ignorance (especially the time leading up to the apocalypse) or it could be used to refer to a set of quantified time periods: for Al-Tabari in the tenth century, it denoted both Arabia before Muhammad and Israel before Jesus.
+For some, the word could also be used to refer to a future time of religious ignorance (especially the time leading up to the apocalypse) or it could be used to refer to a set of quantified time periods: for Al-Tabari in the tenth century, it denoted both Arabia before Muhammad and Palestine before Jesus.
 In the twelfth century and on, a new style of definition is adopted for the jahiliyyah, as is seen by the works of al-Zamakhshari and al-Ḥimyarī.
 Jahiliyyah began to be used to describe the non-Islamic past in general instead of the time between prophets, especially one lacking in or in opposition to moral virtue.
 With the Lisān al-ʿArab of Ibn Manzur (d.
 1312), the word is constricted to pre-Islamic Arabs in particular in addition to their negative moral characteristics.
 Ibn Manzur's definition is the one found in dictionaries today.